RN to BSN Programs – The Bridge to Better RN Practice

 As always, if you have additional questions or feedback for us, please let us know by emailing at email@example.com.

 Why Should I Get my Bachelor’s Degree in Nursing?

-As a Registered Nurse, you represent the largest segment of front-line healthcare providers in our nation.
+When you work as a Registered Nurse, you represent the largest segment of frontline healthcare providers in our nation.
 You have many responsibilities as an RN that affect the day to day functioning of the healthcare facility you work in.
 You are tasked with direct patient care, legal documentation, resource management and delegation of duties.
-The quality of your work is directly tied to your patients' health, as well as to the profession of nursing as a whole, which is crucial to the quality of healthcare in our nation.
+The quality of your work is directly tied to your patients’ health, as well as to the health of your facility, the profession of nursing as a whole, and the larger systems of healthcare in our nation.

 By choosing a career as a Registered Nurse, you have already proven that you are dedicated to improving health.
-By choosing to expand your nursing education, you demonstrate your willingness to improve the overall healthcare system itself.
+By choosing to expand your education, you can demonstrate your dedication to improving not just individual health, but the overall healthcare system itself.

-To learn more, contact the Bachelor of Science in Nursing schools you're interested in to request program materials.
-You can request information from as many schools as you like, which should provide you with the details you need to make a well informed decision.
-An educated nurse is a powerful player in the healthcare system, and we are here to help you become just that.
+To learn more about your options for attaining your BSN, click on the schools featured below to request program materials.
+You can submit requests to as many schools as you like, and we encourage you to ask for as much information as you need to make a well informed decision.
+An educated nurse is a powerful player in the healthcare system, and we are here to help you achieve your educational goals.